What equipment will I need?

-To allow the course to be taught in this way, you will need a laptop of your own that you will bring into university when needed.
-We will provide the software and any special equipment, but you need to own your own device.
+The University of Nottingham has moved to a "BOYD" ("Bring your own device") policy for computers and computing.
+This means you will need a laptop of your own that you will bring into university when needed.
+We will provide the software and any special equipment needed but you need to own your own device.

 Not all the applications you will need on the Product Design and Manufacture course run on Apple OS.
-For this reason, we recommend you buy a windows-based PC.
+For this reason, we recommend you buy a Windows-based PC.
 If you already have a Mac or you "just have to get one", it's okay.
 There are two options for you:

-2. Use virtual computers, which we will provide for you.
+- Use virtual computers, which we will provide for you.
 As good as the virtual computers are it will mean you will always need Wi-Fi whenever you want to work, and it will make your workflow a little less smooth.

 Recommended specification of Windows PC

-Processor – Intel Core i5, AMD Ryzen 5 or similar
+- Processor – Intel Core i5, AMD Ryzen 5 or similar

-RAM - 8GB – 16GB betterStorage - 256GB SSD
+- RAM - 8GB – 16GB better

-Screen size – 13inch or larger full HD screen
+- Screen size – 13inch or larger full HD screen (1920 X 1080 Pixels)

-Battery – Minimum 6-hour battery life
+- Battery – Minimum 6-hour battery life

-USB – Two or more USB 3.0 ports
+- USB – Two or more USB 3.0 ports

-HDMI – Direct (port) or by a separate adaptor
+- HDMI – Direct (port) or by a separate adaptor

-3 button Mouse
+- 3 button mouse

-Pen enabled touch screen
+- Pen enabled touch screen

 Ram is probably the most important specification you meet.
 Ram allows you to work with large files and have them open at the same time.
 8 gigabytes is really the minimum you should go for.
-16 gigabytes is great, 32 gigabytes is marvellous!
+16 gigabytes is great, 32 gigabytes he's marvellous!